henon12/My-Microsoft-Power-bi-professional-certificate-/README.md

 | Module 4 | Deploying and Maintaining Assets | 🔲 | |
 | Module 5 | Mock Exam | 🔲 | |

+## 👨‍💻 About Me

+**Name:** Henok Tariku
+**Field:** Data Analytics & Visualization
+**Passion:** Turning raw data into meaningful insights using Power BI and Excel.

+This repository showcases my commitment to continuous learning and practical skill development in business intelligence.

+## 📄 License

+This project is licensed under the MIT License.
+All rights and credits belong to Henok Tariku.
 ## 🗂️ Repository Structure

 ```bash